NeoHW/tp/docs/DeveloperGuide.md

 1. Nurse requests to list patients.
 1. PatientSync shows a list of patients.
 1. Nurse requests to add a tag to a specific patient in the list.
-1. PatientSync add a tag to the patient and displays success message.
+1. PatientSync adds a tag to the patient and displays success message.

     Use case ends.